 The DB plan is noncontributory, and benefits are based on salary and years of service.
 The legal name of the plan is Farm Credit Bank of Texas Pension Plan; its employer identification number is 74-1110170.
 The DB plan is not subject to any contractual expiration dates.
 The DB plan's funding policy is to fund current year benefits expected to be earned by covered employees.
 The plan sponsor is the board of directors of the bank.
 The "projected unit credit" actuarial method is used for both financial reporting and funding purposes.
 District employers have the option of providing enhanced retirement benefits, under certain conditions, within the DB plan, to facilitate reorganization and/or restructuring.
 Actuarial information regarding the DB pension plan accumulated benefit obligation and plan asset is calculated for the district as a whole and is presented in the district's Annual Report to Stockholders.
-The actuarial present value of vested and nonvested accumulated benefit obligation exceeded the net assets of the DB plan as of December 31, 2016.
+The actuarial present value of vested and nonvested accumulated benefit obligation exceeded the net assets of the DB plan as of December 31, 2017.

 The risks of participating in this multiemployer plan are different from single-employer plans in the following aspects:

-- Assets contributed to the multiemployer plan by one employer may be used to provide benefits to employees of other participating employers. - b.
-If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - c.
+- a.
+Assets contributed to the multiemployer plan by one employer may be used to provide benefits to employees of other participating employers. - b.
+If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers.

+c.
 If the participating employer chooses to stop participating in the multiemployer plan, it may be required to pay the plan an amount based on the underfunded status of the plan, referred to as a withdrawal liability.

-The following table includes additional information regarding the funded status of the plan, the bank's contributions and the percentage of bank contribution to total plan contributions for the years ended December 31, 2016, 2015 and 2014:
+The following table includes additional information regarding the funded status of the plan, the bank's contributions and the percentage of bank contribution to total plan contributions for the years ended December 31, 2017, 2016 and 2015:

-2016 2015 2014
+2017 2016 2015

-Funded status of plan 66.4% 66.8% 67.5%
+Funded status of plan 69.7% 66.4% 66.8%

-Bank's contribution \$ 691 \$ 985 \$ 2,133
+Bank's contribution \$ 610 \$ 691 \$ 985

 Percentage of bank's

 contribution to total

-contributions 5.9% 9.2% 17.5%
+contributions 5.3% 5.9% 9.2%

 The funded status presented above is based on the percentage of plan assets to projected benefit obligations.
-DB plan funding is based on the percentage of plan assets to the accumulated benefit obligation, which was 70.6 percent, 72.5 percent and 74.5 percent at December 31, 2016, 2015 and 2014, respectively.
+DB plan funding is based on the percentage of plan assets to the accumulated benefit obligation, which was 73.4 percent, 70.6 percent and 72.5 percent at December 31, 2017, 2016 and 2015, respectively.